When AI Dubbing Meets Video: Automated Engineering Practices for Achieving Audio-Visual Synchronization

 Usable, But Far From Perfect

-Audio-visual synchronization, especially across languages, is a field full of details and challenges.
-The automated solution proposed in this article is not the final word, nor can it completely replace the fine-tuning of a professional.
-Its value lies in building a "smart" and "resilient" automated process through a series of carefully designed engineering practices—logic decoupling, absorption strategy, and fault-tolerant fallbacks.
-It can handle the vast majority of scenarios and gracefully bypass the pitfalls that would crash a simpler script.
+Audio-visual synchronization, especially cross-language synchronization, is a field full of details and challenges.
+The automated solution proposed in this article is not the final answer and cannot fully replace the fine-tuning of professionals.
+Its value lies in constructing a sufficiently "smart" and "robust" automated process through a series of carefully designed engineering practices—logic decoupling, absorption strategy, error fallback.
+It handles the vast majority of scenarios and gracefully navigates around pitfalls that would crash simpler scripts.

-It is a product of finding a practical balance between "perfect results" and "engineering feasibility."
-For scenarios requiring high-volume, rapid processing of video dubbing, it provides a reliable starting point that can automate 80% of the work and generate a first draft of acceptable quality.
-The remaining 20% can be left for manual work to add the finishing touches.
+It is a product of a practical balance between "perfect results" and "engineering feasibility."
+For scenarios requiring large-scale, rapid video dubbing processing, it provides a reliable starting point, automating 80% of the work to generate an acceptable initial version.
+The remaining 20% can be left for manual final polishing.